Frequently Asked Questions

 Can we rent horses from the stables and ride anywhere we want in the park?

-The riding stable only provides horses for guided rides.
+The riding stable provides horses only for guided rides.

 Can we bring our own horses and ride in the park?